telekom-mms/ansible-collection-icinga/roles/icinga_plugins/README.md

 This role copies custom checks to the wished icinga-agent node.

+## Limitations

+The users nagios (Debian) or icinga (Redhat) are not created by this Role you need to create these user by yourself or by the role icinga_agent.

 ## Dependencies

 Some checks might have dependencies, define `dependency_packages` as variable to install them.